ForestAdmin/documentation-user-guide/project-settings/teams-and-users/manage-roles.md

 ### Control environment access per role <a href="#control-environment-access-per-role" id="control-environment-access-per-role"></a>

-From a role's details page, you can also :‌
+From a role's details page, you can also:‌

 * &#x20;toggle which environments users assigned to this role have access to **(1)**
 *   select which environment you wish to view permissions of or edit them **(2)**